eosio-standards-wg/transaction-request/README.md

 passed to the client directly, like in email message.

-The wallet software should only accept HTTPS URLs with valid SSL certifictes.
+The wallet software should only accept HTTPS URLs with valid SSL certificates.

-The wallet should issue an HTTPS GETT request to the URL, and it must not pass any user identification to the remote server.
+The wallet should issue an HTTPS GET request to the URL, and it must not pass any user identification to the remote server.

-The response should have a special MIME type (TODO: proopse one) that is distinguished as transaction request.
+The response should have a special MIME type (TODO: propose one) that is distinguished as transaction request.

 The content should be in JSON format with fields as follows: